Draw out Sauron

 - Miho is a silent and deadly ninja woman who is one of the most skilled "heroes" in Sin City.
 She is usually the one Dwight McCarthy relies on to kill mooks while he carries the plot as the main character.
 She has never been the protagonist in any of the stories she has appeared in.

 - Nightwing, whenever he appears outside of his own series, is inevitably leading something, be it the Outsiders, the Titans, or even the Justice League.

 - Professor Xavier usually serves as this when he is leader of the X-Men, especially in the early days.

 - Captain Music (AKA Nat Wolff of The Naked Brothers Band) from Super Milestone Wars

-- Henry and Takeru in the Tamers Forever Series lead the main offensive against Daemon and his army respectively while Takato is dying.
+- Henry and Takeru during the final battle in the Tamers Forever Series lead the main offensive against Daemon and his army respectively while Takato is dying.

 - Oriko takes this role in Stars Above... in the 2013 timeline, at least.

 - Inner Demons: During the Final Battle, this role falls to the Princesses and Shining Armor, who lead the charge against Queen!Twilight's armies while the Element bearers and Apple Bloom go after Queen!Twilight herself.